tu6ge/vue-uform/docs/nest.md

 </template>
 ```

-we can found dot in name prop of `u-field` component.
+We use a dot in the `name` prop of the `u-field` component to access nested object properties.

 ## Array Nest

-we can useing `[0]` grammar to create an array nest field. like this:
+We can use the `[0]` syntax to create a nested array field, like this:

 ```vue
 <template>